Last Updated on October 7, 2022

 3. Sahara Desert

-The largest hot desert on the globe, stretching across the entire African continent from the Atlantic to the Red Sea, barely interrupted by the narrow strip irrigated by the waters of the Nile, and spanning over eleven countries.
+The largest hot desert on the globe, stretching horizontally across the entire African continent from the Atlantic to the Red Sea, barely interrupted by the narrow strip irrigated by the waters of the Nile, and spanning over eleven countries.
 The Sahara is also the largest sand desert on Earth.

 4. Great Victoria Desert

 Located in Australia, the Great Victoria Desert is the fourth largest desert in the world with an area of 134,650 sq mi (348,750 km2).
 It spans over 435 miles (700km) from west to east, with the western part of it belonging to Western Australia, and the eastern part extending into South Australia.

 The Arabian Desert is a large sandy desert that covers most of the Arabian Peninsula, with an area of 2,330,000 square kilometers (900,000 sq mi).
 It crosses several countries in the Middle East from Yemen to the Persian Gulf and from Oman to Jordan and Iraq, making it the largest continuous sand expanse on Earth.

 Which is the largest desert, Antarctica or the Sahara?